 Sometimes the time you are choosing to be at the hotel runs over a holiday, a busy time, or maybe even a conference.
 Let’s say you want to book 5 nights somewhere and it just so happens night #4 the hotel is at full capacity.
 The rate for that night will sky rocket your average rate for the entire stay!
 Avoiding it might save you a ton on the overall cost.

-Here is when we used this to our advantage: We wanted to stay at one of our favorite boutique hotels in the world, (I know right, tough life) but there were 3 days in that 30 day period that JACKED the entire rate.
-We adjusted the trip to avoid those 3 days and the rate came down about 30% overall!, for 1 month.
+Here is when we used this to our advantage: We wanted to stay at one of our favorite boutique hotels in the world, Villa Premiere, for 1 month.
+(I know right, tough life) but there were 3 days in that 30 day period that JACKED the entire rate.
+We adjusted the trip to avoid those 3 days and the rate came down about 30% overall!

 So here is how to apply this tip.
 If you search your hotel of choice from ‘x’ date to ‘y’ date and it’s not looking good, try shifting those dates ahead or behind a few days, or perhaps even try searching with 1 night less or 1 night more than originally planned.
 Example: your goals dates are June 1 to June 10.
 Also try, May 31- June 9, June 2 – June 11, and maybe even June 1 – June 9.